-To get free funding updates, including on Eurostars, subscribe to Catalyze Alerts.
+To get free funding updates, including on Eureka Eurostars, subscribe to Catalyze Alerts.

 Who can apply for Eureka Eurostars?

 First of all, the consortium must include at least two partners independent from each other and established in at least two different Eurostars countries.
-The leader of this consortium should be an R&D performing SME, and the typical consortium consists of 3 partners.
+The leader of this consortium should be an R&D performing SME, or an innovative SME with suitable ambition and capabilities, and the typical consortium consists of 3 partners.
 Partners of the consortium might include: other SMEs, academic partners, research organizations or large companies.